swyddfa/esbonio/code/README.md

 [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 when installing and running the server.
-If however, you don't have the Python extension installed or you want to use a different Python environment for your documentation there is a configuration option `esbonio.pythonPath` that you can use to configure the environment.
+If however, you don't have the Python extension installed or you want to use a different Python environment for your documentation there is a configuration option `esbonio.server.pythonPath` that you can use to configure the environment.

 There are a number of configuration options that allow you to control exactly how